England captain Steven Gerrard has insisted he will never reject an international call-up as it is "the pinnacle" of a footballer's career.

-Rio Ferdinand recently earned a recalled to the Three Lions setup after nearly two years of being overlooked by Roy Hodgson only to pull out of the squad citing fears his specific training and medical requirements could not be fulfilled while on international duty.
+Rio Ferdinand recently earned a recalled to the Three Lion after nearly two years of being overlooked by Roy Hodgson, only to pull out of the squad after fears his specific training and medical requirements could not be fulfilled while on international duty.

 But Gerrard, who has played every single minute of Liverpool's Premier League campaign thus far, says he is keen to represent his country as much as possible.